CommonSense-America/CommonSense-America.github.io/_posts/2020-11-21-cms-test - Copy.md

 image: "/uploads/zach.png"

 ---
-This is a test of the CMS editor, and various features surrounding the blog's functionality.
+This is a test of the CMS editor, and various features surrounding the websites's functionality.

 # Big text